 Status For SwitchBrocade hosts managed via its SNMP agent.
-This service checks the each Brocade Fibre Channel Switch port status reported by the SNMP agent.

-Brocade Fibre Channel Switch global status reported by the SNMP agent.

-Ports For SwitchBrocade hosts managed via its SNMP agent.
-This service checks

-Alerts For SwitchBrocade hosts.
-When an alert is sent from the Brocade Fibre

-Channel Switch SNMP agent, it is processed by the Bull System Manager application.

-Server.

-Notes • The SW-MIB.mib and SW-TRAP.mib files are integrated in the Bull System Manager

-Do not forget to configure the Brocade Fibre Channel Switch snmp agent to send SNMP traps to the Bull System Manager Server by adding the Bull System Manager Server host address to the agent's SNMP managers list.
+This service checks the Brocade Fibre Channel Switch global status reported by the SNMP agent.
+Po rts For SwitchBrocade hosts managed via its SNMP agent.
+This service checks each Brocade Fibre Channel Switch port status reported by the SNMP agent.
+Alerts erts For SwitchBrocade hosts.
+When an alert is sent from the Brocade Fibre Channel Switch SNMP agent, it is processed by the Bull System Manager Server.
+Notes es • The SW-MIB.mib and SW-TRAP.mib files a application.
+V-MIB.mib and SW-TRAP.mib files are integrated in the Bull System Manager ation. • SNMP forget to configure the Brocade Fibre Channel Switch snmp agent to send traps to the Bull System Manager Server by adding the Bull System Manager host address to the agent's SNMP managers list.